Skip to content ↓

 What is the Sports Premium?

-At Hillcrest Primary we have received a budget of £20,260; with £11,818.33 of this being available from 31st October 2022 and the final £8,441.67 following on 28th April 2023.
-On top of this, we had £14,795 left over from the previous year.
-The Primary PE and Sport Premium will continue for academic years 2023-24 and 2024-25 with a total of over £600 million of funding across the two years, with funding provided by the Department for Education and the Department for Health and Social Care.
+At Hillcrest Primary we have received a budget of £20,060.
+The Primary PE and Sport Premium will continue for academic years 2023-24 and 2024-25 with a total of over £600 million of funding across the two years (being put into different schools), with funding provided by the Department for Education and the Department for Health and Social Care.
 The Primary PE and Sport Premium is provided to all primary schools in England, with an average of £18,000 per school.
 Schools must use the funding to make additional and sustainable improvements to the quality of PE and sport they provide, with eligible spending including teacher training, providing a wider range of sports to pupils and top-up swimming lessons.
+The association of PE has 5 key indicators school should expect to see improvement after spending PE premium.

 To read the full report, click on the link at the bottom of this page.